ZIM (shipping company): 1980s

-In 1981, one of the company's ships, Mezada, was lost at sea.
-Zim went through a lull in maritime shipping at the beginning of the 1980s.
+On 8 March 1981, one of the company's ships, Mezada, was lost in heavy seas off Bermuda in the worst disaster ever to strike the Israel merchant marine; twelve crew were killed and twelve rescued.
+A board of inquiry held in Haifa, Israel on 12 June laid fault on both the heavy seas and human error, and also on Zim's laxity in dealing with the crisis.
+The board recommened new emergency procedures for the merchant fleet, finding that Capt.
+Gera Levin, who went down with his ship, had not dealt properly with a hatch cover of the No.1 cargo hold which had been stoved in by the heavy seas, catastrophically flooding the ship.

 1990s

-Zim built 15 more ships in Germany in the 1990s.
+ZIM built 15 more ships in Germany in the 1990s.
 At this time, the ownership of ZIM was divided between the Israeli government and Israel Corporation.

 21st century

 2000s

 In 2004, the Israel Corporation (which is controlled by the Ofer Brothers Group) purchased 49% of ZIM's shares held by the Israeli government, becoming the sole owner of the company.
 The new official name after privatization became ZIM Integrated Shipping Services.
 The purchase deal for about five hundred million New Israeli Shekels was severely criticized by the press and the State Comptroller of Israel as being undervalued and becoming just another flag of convenience company.
 In 2007, ZIM sold its maritime logistics and forwarding services subsidiary NewLog to UTi Worldwide.